 There is concern about the impact of validation on the income stream of the Licensing budget.
-The vast majority of licensing fees and charges are prescribed and cannot be amended, except by Central or Regional Government.In addition to this, the implementation of the Deregulation Act has resulted in approximately 1,00 personal licences not requiring renewal.
+The vast majority of licensing fees and charges are prescribed and cannot be amended, except by Central or Regional Government.
+In addition to this, the implementation of the Deregulation Act has resulted in approximately 1,000 personal licences not requiring renewal.
 Year on year validation produces an additional efficiency saving that the Public Protection Division has to find.
 Fees and charges have become overstated and the income projections are in a position where they are not realised.
-For licenses that are not prescribed, the Expert Panel are providing a tool kit for consideration when Licensing sections throughout Wales consider setting fees for licenses taking onto account the EU Services Directive and consideration of what can and cannot be charged for.
-It is fully accepted that the section will never be self financing, however, the toolkit enables Authorities to consider what they may be able to charge for and therefore justify the charge should they be challenged at a later date.
-These fees are in the process of being reviewed.
+Locally set fees were reviewed through the year and will be reviewed year on year utilising the All Wales Fees toolkit.
+The section are also currently participating in a survey for the Local Government Association to assess the costs for Local Authorities in processing and compliance checks for those applicable to Licensing Act.
+It is anticipated that this may be collated to request for an increase in Licence prescribed fees or to introduce locally set fees for such licenses.

-4.3.1 Inspection, Education and Enforcement
+5.3.1 Inspection, Education and Enforcement